Bureau of Meteorology: Services and structure

-The Australian Bureau of Meteorology issues Tropical Cyclone advisories and developed the Standard Emergency Warning Signal used for warnings.
-The bureau is responsible for tropical cyclone naming for storms in waters surrounding Australia.
+The Australian Bureau of Meteorology issues tropical cyclone advices and developed the Standard Emergency Warning Signal used for warnings.
+The Bureau is responsible for tropical cyclone naming for storms in waters surrounding Australia.
 Three lists of names used to be maintained, one for each of the western, northern and eastern Australian regions.
 However, as of the start of the 2008–09 Tropical Cyclone Year these lists have been rolled into one main national list of tropical cyclone names.

-The regional offices are supported by the Bureau National Operations Centre (BNOC) which is also located at the head office in Melbourne Docklands.

-The Bureau maintains a network of field offices across the continent, on neighbouring islands and in Antarctica.
-There is also a network of some 500 paid co-operative observers and approximately 6,000 voluntary rainfall observers.
+The Bureau maintained a network of field offices across the continent but has generally de-staffed these facilities, except at capital city airports, Giles Meteorological Station, on remote overseas islands, and in Antarctica.
+Capital city airport offices are scheduled for automation by 2027.
+In 2011 there was also a network of some 300 paid co-operative observers and approximately 6,000 voluntary rainfall observers, though this number is expected to have reduced over time with increased automation.
+In 2022 the Australian National Audit Office (ANAO) produced an audit report entitled "Bureau of Meteorology's Management of Assets in its Observing Network".

-The Bureau of Meteorology has been accused of being influenced by oil and gas giants such as Santos, Chevron and Woodside to downplay the effects of climate change to please their leaders.
+The Bureau of Meteorology has been accused of being influenced by oil and gas giants such as Santos, Chevron and Woodside to downplay the effects of climate change to "please their leaders".
 Sentences in the Bureau's report on the 2019–20 Australian bushfire season were censored and/or modified to remove references to climate change and long-term warming trends.
+Additionally, staff time and supercomputer modelling resources were regularly directed from core services to supporting commercial offshore oil and gas ventures outside of appropriate commercial fee-for-service arrangements at below-cost, given the significant expense of running the resources.

+In March 2025, research from Pollster DemosAU identified the Bureau of Meteorology as Australia's most trusted national institution, ahead of the CSIRO, the Australian Electoral Commission and others.